 Boer goats are of South African origin and are reared for meat production.
 Research has shown that Boer goats are quite costly and demand is usually higher than supply.
 Cashmere goats are known for wool production.

-In all, selecting the right breeds for goat farming at commercial scale will guarantee a profit.
+In all, selecting the right breeds for goat farming at a commercial scale will guarantee a profit.
 Find out the suitable breed for your area before starting up.

 Shelter for Your Goats

-You don’t plan to raise your goats in an open-air so providing housing for them is important.
+You don’t plan to raise your goats in an open air so providing housing for them is important.
 There are various designs of housing for goats according to their mode of production.

-In small scale farming, you can keep the goats in the same place with other livestock animals but in commercial farming, this is not recommended if you must have better results.
+In small-scale farming, you can keep the goats in the same place with other livestock animals but in commercial farming, this is not recommended if you must have better results.

 Feeding Your Goats

 They do not eat flesh.
-Apart from these feeds, they also need good supply of proteins, energy, vitamins, fiber, and water to develop properly.
+Apart from these feeds, they also need a good supply of proteins, energy, vitamins, fiber, and water to develop properly.

 Care & Management

 Keep their environment clean.
 Always feed them clean food and water.
-In commercial farming, keep the does, bucks and kids in separate spaces.
+In commercial farming, keep the does, bucks, and kids in separate spaces.
 Take extra care of the pregnant does and keep the kids for few weeks with their mother after birth.

 Common goat diseases

 There are different types of viral diseases that affect goats.
-For example, goat pox, PPR, mouth and foot and diseases and some bacterial diseases like brucellosis, and anthrax, etc. are very dangerous for goats.
+For example, goat pox, PPR, mouth and foot, and diseases and some bacterial diseases like brucellosis, and anthrax, etc. are very dangerous for goats.

 - goat pox